Wisconsin: Civil War era and economic growth

-Economic progress
+During the American Civil War, around 91,000 troops from Wisconsin fought for the Union.
+A number of Wisconsin regiments were distinguished, including three that served in the celebrated "Iron Brigade"— the 2nd Wisconsin, 6th Wisconsin, and 7th Wisconsin.
+The 8th Wisconsin, another hard-fighting regiment, was often accompanied into battle by its mascot, Old Abe, a bald eagle.

 Wisconsin's economy also diversified during the early years of statehood.
 While lead mining diminished, agriculture became a principal occupation in the southern half of the state.
 Railroads were built across the state to help transport grains to market, and industries like J.I.
 Case & Company in Racine were founded to build agricultural equipment.
 Wisconsin briefly became one of the nation's leading producers of wheat during the 1860s.
 Meanwhile, the lumber industry dominated in the heavily forested northern sections of Wisconsin, and sawmills sprang up in cities like La Crosse, Eau Claire, and Wausau.
 These economic activities had dire environmental consequences.
 By the close of the 19th century, intensive agriculture had devastated soil fertility, and lumbering had deforested most of the state.
 These conditions forced both wheat agriculture and the lumber industry into a precipitous decline.

-Beginning in the 1890s, farmers in Wisconsin shifted from wheat to dairy production in order to make more sustainable and profitable use of their land.
+Beginning in the 1890s, farmers in Wisconsin shifted from wheat to dairy production to make more sustainable and profitable use of their land.
 Many immigrants carried cheese-making traditions that, combined with the state's suitable geography and dairy research led by Stephen Babcock at the University of Wisconsin, helped the state build a reputation as "America's Dairyland".
 Meanwhile, conservationists including Aldo Leopold helped re-establish the state's forests during the early 20th century, paving the way for a more renewable lumber and paper milling industry as well as promoting recreational tourism in the northern woodlands.
 Manufacturing also boomed in Wisconsin during the early 20th century, driven by an immense immigrant workforce arriving from Europe.
 Industries in cities like Milwaukee ranged from brewing and food processing to heavy machine production and tool-making, leading Wisconsin to rank 8th among U.S. states in total product value by 1910.